-- 1 Your friend seems really down and talks about dropping out of school. - 2 A friend has been on a diet, is getting really skinny and never seems to eat.
-She thinks she's really fat and will not wear shorts or a bathing suit. - 3 Since your dad left, your brother/sister is spending almost all of their time smoking, drinking and watching TV, and never wanting to do anything else.
-You have not told your friends about your parents splitting up. - 4 There is a situation at school that is really stressing you out.
-Everyday when you wake up, you remember the situation and start to feel sick. - 5 Your friend says they would be better off if they ran away.
-Your friend has already been sleeping over at your house a lot lately. - 6 Someone in your class has started smoking marijuana before school everyday.
+- Your friend seems really down and talks about dropping out of school. - A friend has been on a diet, is getting really skinny and never seems to eat.

+They thinks they're really fat and will not wear shorts or a bathing suit. - Since your dad left, your sister is spending almost all of their time smoking, drinking and watching TV, and never wanting to do anything else.
+You have not told your friends about your parents splitting up. - There is a situation at school that is really stressing you out.
+Everyday when you wake up, you remember the situation and start to feel sick. - Your friend says they would be better off if they ran away.
+Your friend has already been sleeping over at your house a lot lately. - Someone in your class has started smoking marijuana before school everyday.
 The friends who smoke with this person only do it occasionally on the weekends.
-People are joking about how they are behaving - out of it and spacey.
-The person seems pretty down to you. - 7 Your friend has started taking different kinds of pills at school, and is asking other people for painkillers all the time.
+People are joking about how they are behaving out of it and spacey.
+The person seems pretty down to you. - Your friend has started taking different kinds of pills at school, and is asking other people for painkillers all the time.